 - An earlier one involved Muffy getting fed up with Arthur's shabby clubhouse and leaving to start her own club, and Buster and Francine deciding to join her.
 Gradually, everyone abandons not only Arthur's never-been-official-anyway club, but each other's as well, until everyone is a one-person "club" of their own.
 Eventually they all realize how stupid it all turned out, and get back together.

-- A later one involves Francine and a group of friends starting a band called U Stink only for Francine to quit and start her own band called We Stink with Arthur, Buster and George.
-Arthur and Buster end up getting mad at her and quitting and claiming they will form their own band and call it She Stinks.
-George doesn't mind staying but Francine gives up.
+- A later one involves Francine and a group of friends starting a band called U Stink, but Francine quits and starts her own band called We Stink with Arthur, Buster and George.
+Arthur and Buster end up getting mad at her and quitting, claiming they will form their own band and call it She Stinks.
+George doesn't mind staying, but Francine gives up.

 - Similarly, in Rocket Power, the kids try to make their own movie and find it to be much harder than they were expecting.

-- In an early episode of Hanna-Barbera's The Little Rascals, when Alfalfa won't let Darla into the He-Man Woman-Haters' Club, Darla threatens to organize a She-Woman Man-Haters' Club: "And there will be no boys allowed!"
+- In "Beauty Queen for a Day", when Alfalfa won't let Darla into the He-Man Woman-Haters' Club, Darla threatens to organize a She-Woman Man-Haters' Club: "And there will be no boys allowed!"

-- In a later episode, the Rascals put on their own circus after being denied admission to a real circus.
+- In "Big Top Rascals", the Rascals put on their own circus after being denied admission to a real circus.
 Darla had told the circus owner that she and the boys were tending the animals because they had no money for tickets.

 - The male unicorn decides to build his own ark after missing Noah's on Robot Chicken.